The 5 Most Popular Wedding Colors Right Now

 The Most Popular Wedding Colors in 2021

-The minimalist look is hot right now, so it's no surprise that white is the second most popular wedding color of 2021, with 34% of couples choose this non-color color.
+The minimalist wedding aesthetic shows no sign of slowing down, so it's no surprise that white was the second most popular wedding color of 2021, with 34% of couples choosing this non-color color.
 Like gold, white pairs well with others, but it doesn't have to be boring when used on its own.
 White can be used with any season or wedding style by incorporating different textures in your event's decor.

 Other Popular Wedding Colors